sammylina/AirBnB_clone/README.md

 *   What is **kwargs and how to use it
 *   How to handle named arguments in a function

 ### Primary Objective

- This project focuses on the development of the console part of the Air bnb clone holberton project which consists of 7 stages.
+ This project focuses on the development of the console part of the AirBnB clone project, which consists of seven stages:

 * The Console
 * HTML